 Virtual success!
 Participants enjoying new Adventures in VR classes

 The District’s new “Adventures in VR” classes sold out very quickly when we first offered them in fall 2022!
-Nearly 75 people enjoyed an immersive, 3-D journey by sea and land.
-Feedback from participants has been so positive that 36 new classes were added in the new year, including space for independent adventures.
+Nearly 75 people enjoyed an immersive, 3-D journey by sea and land and as of November 2023 that number has grown to 300.
+Feedback from participants has been so positive that 19 new classes were added in the first quarter of the new year, including space for independent adventures.

 According to class surveys: